-Provide technical input to support development and updates of the WHO HIVResNet Laboratory Network Operational Framework 3rd Edition, including standards for the use of NGS technologies for HIVDR testing, guidance on bioinformatics pipelins for NGS data and updates to the WHO HIVResNet laboratory network designation processes
+Provide technical input to support development and updates of the WHO HIVResNet Laboratory Network Operational Framework 3rd Edition, including standards for the use of NGS technologies for HIVDR testing, guidance on bioinformatics pipelines for NGS data and updates to the WHO HIVResNet laboratory designation process.

-Deliverable 4: Draft WHO HIVResNet HIV drug resistance laboratory Operational Framework 3rd Edition including updates to integration of NGS and QA/QC systems, guidelines on bioinformatics pipeline standards and designation process
+Deliverable 4.1: Updated WHO HIVResNet HIV drug resistance laboratory Operational Framework 3rd Edition including updates to integration of NGS and quality management systems and practices, considerations for bioinformatic pipeline standards, and updates to the designation and re-designation processes for new and existing network laboratories.

-Timeline: May 2027 and December 2027
+Timeline: May 2027 (draft) and December 2027 (final)

-Task 5: Final laboratory network strengthening report

-Prepare a final technical report summarizing HIVResNet laboratory network strengthening activities and recommendations.

-Deliverable 5: Final technical report summarizing laboratory network strengthening activities, including laboratory assessment and QA findings, and recommendations for future development of the HIVResNet laboratory network.

-Timeline: December 2027
+Deliverable 4.2: Draft ResNet Laboratory Network recognition and designation process outline that considers optional pathways for recognition and designation of high-quality HIVDR laboratories against WHO collaborating center, laboratory network, and site recognition pathways

+Timeline: July 2027 (for possible incorporation into Deliverable 2.1 December final Framework)

 Task 6: Technical input to laboratory implementation in Member States

-Provide technical input to WHO and Member States on laboratory approaches for HIVDR testing.
+Provide technical input to WHO and at WHO’s request, Member States, on implementation of WHO-recommended policy, operational, and technical guidance on HIVDR testing.

-Deliverable 6: Technical inputs including written guidance contributions, technical recommendations for implementation, and summary of inputs provided.
+Deliverable 6: Technical assistance reports including summaries of written contributions, technical recommendations for implementation, and follow-up needs, as well as any impact on WHO normative and technical guidance.

-Timeline: February 2027 and December 2027
+Timeline: March 2027, July 2027, December 2027, March 2028, June 2028 (or as needed)

 Place of performance